MicrosoftDocs/VBA-Docs/api/Visio.Viewer.DisplayAbout.md

 ## Remarks

-Calling this method is equivalent to clicking the  **About Microsoft Visio Viewer** button on the toolbar in the Viewer.
+Calling this method is equivalent to choosing the **About Microsoft Visio Viewer** button on the toolbar in the Viewer.

 ## Example

 The following code displays the **About Microsoft Visio Viewer** dialog box.

 ```vb
 vsoViewer.DisplayAbout